te222uh/MySmartGreenhouse/README.md

 #### Folder /umqtt/

-Most of the code is based on standard modules in MicroPython with one exception.
+The code is based on standard modules in MicroPython with one exception.
 The MQTT client has been downloaded and stored under the folder /umqtt/ as simple.py.